 The Council for Professional Recognition awards the CDA Credential to individual child care providers in both child care centers and family child care homes.
 After completing 120 hours of required formal training in eight content areas, candidates must pass the CDA Competency Goals assessment.
 Additional information from the Council for Professional Development is at www.cdacouncil.org.

 Where You Can Find Training

-Most Child Care Resource and Referral (CCR&R) agencies offer training or can guide you to training sources.
-Find your local CCR&R agency by contacting Child Care Aware® toll-free at 1(800) 424-2246.
+Most Child Care Resource and Referral (CCR&R) agencies offer both types of training (initial and ongoing) or can guide you to training sources.
+Find your local CCR&R agency using our CCR&R Search page.

 Additional sources for training include professional organizations such as local affiliates of the National Association for the Education of Young Children (NAEYC), Zero to Three, and the National Association for Family Child Care (NAFCC), community colleges, local colleges and universities, social service and health agencies, private organizations and other child care programs.

 - PEEP and the Big Wide World is an animated series that is funded by the National Science Foundation.
 On their website they provide professional development for early childhood educators on a number of topics, from Learning Environments to Individualized Instruction for various science units (ex. plants, ramps, water, color, etc.).
 Their free trainings are video-based and geared towards family child care educators and center-based educators.